 SUMMARY: Productivity Commission turns up heat on super, but finds little to complain about with SMSF sector.

 Further structural overhauling of superannuation looks certain after the Productivity Commission’s highly critical report on the industry’s efficiency.

 Some radical suggestions include only allowing one default fund per member for life and restricting default funds to a list of ten “best in show” top performers.

 But for those in self-managed super fund land, the news was largely good – our chosen retirement investment vehicles weren’t found so wanting that major change was recommended.
 However, there were plenty of reminders of some of the weaknesses of DIY funds.
-More on this later in this column.
+More on this below.

 The PC’s 571-page report included 22 draft recommendations covering structural changes for the superannuation industry.
-(Many of which were already included in the Federal Budget earlier this month.)
+(Many of which were already included in the Federal Budget in May.)

 These included giving the Australian Tax Office the power to clean up “lost” accounts and automatically consolidate lost funds, move to opt-in for insurance for the under-25s and ceasing insurance on accounts not receiving contributions.

 There were some seriously large and disturbing numbers in the report.